The Land is NOT Palestine

-See Marvin Wilson, Our Father Abraham, Chapter Seven, for the sordid history of anti-Judaism.
+See Marvin Wilson, Our Father Abraham, Chapter Seven, for the sordid history of anti-Judaism in Christianity.
 Malachi Martin, a Jesuit scholar, also provides shocking details of papal murders and campaigns of terror in his book The Decline and Fall of the Roman Church.

 Bible Names of the Land